 (Image: Boston Micro Fabrication)

-From connectors and sensors to advanced packaging elements, the need for high-precision, miniaturized components is increasing as electronic devices become more compact and complex.
-Advancing miniaturization, increasing component density and higher data transfer speeds that generate additional heat are among the biggest challenges facing electronics developers today.
+From connectors and sensors to advanced packaging elements, the need for highly precise, miniaturized components is accelerating as electronic devices become increasingly compact and sophisticated.
+Ongoing miniaturization, rising component density, and faster data transmission speeds that generate additional heat are among the key challenges confronting today’s electronics designers.

-This allowed Hirose to quickly iterate its connector designs, test multiple versions and produce production-quality prototypes much faster than before.
-The flexibility of 3D printing allowed the company to make design changes at short notice—without the costly delays associated with retooling.
-This allowed the team to significantly reduce prototype development time and create a faster, more efficient path to validation, while reducing costs and lead times.
+This pivot empowered Hirose to quickly iterate on their connector designs, test multiple versions, and finalize production-quality prototypes much faster than before.
+The flexibility of 3D printing allowed them to make design changes on the fly—without the costly delays associated with retooling.
+This capability drastically reduced their overall prototyping time, creating a faster and more efficient path to validation while saving on both costs and lead time.

 Benefit from the Structured Approach